jsmithdev/azure-readme/README.md

 Azure containers must be lowercase so LWC has logic to handle trasitions to/from lowercase with dash before capitals: 123abCdefGH <--> 123ab-cdef-g-h

+If uploaded from Salesforce for a record with the Id of 123abCdefGH and the filenames of example.pdf and foo.pdf, the structure would resemble:

+Storage Account Name
+- |-> 123ab-cdef-g-h
+    - |-> example.pdf
+    - |-> foo.pdf

 ### Normal Install (via local or remote terminal)